 The latest science and research news is automatically updated from RSS feeds provided by research organizations.
-The service archives news from the last six months.
+Each organization decides what news are in the service.

-The service uses national Fairdata services , which contain information on Finnish research data, as a source of information for research data.
-Fairdata services contain descriptive data on research data saved by researchers themselves and transferred from research organizations.
+The service uses national Fairdata services as a source of information for research data.
+Fairdata services contain information on Finnish research data, including metadata saved by researchers themselves as well as transferred from research organisations.

 How do I use the service?

 In the service, you can browse and search for information as well as share individual pages or records, for example, on social media.

 You can use the Researcher's Profile Tool to create a public profile in the Research.fi service.
 You log in to the Researcher's Profile Tool with Suomi.fi identification and on the first login you also import your ORCID data.
 Create a profile here: https://research.fi/en/mydata

 At a later stage, the goal is to make it possible to also download information in the service to a file or retrieve it through a machine-readable API interface.

 The service is constantly being developed.
 You can give feedback if you encounter problems with the service, if you have any suggestions for improving the service or if you find errors in the information.